ReferenceAvo CodegenLibrary codegen

 2. Event method calls become event constructors and a single process / track call.
 Each avo.someEvent(...) becomes avo.process(SomeEvent(...))
 (Swift/Kotlin) or avo.track(new SomeEvent(...))
 (TypeScript).

 3. process() / track() throws AvoVerificationError.
-In library mode all three languages throw a typed AvoVerificationError when strict is on.
-Wrap calls in try / do-catch — see the quick-start examples.
+In development and staging, library mode in all three languages throws a typed AvoVerificationError when strict is on — wrap calls in try / do-catch, see the quick-start examples.
+In production, runtime validation is skipped entirely, so the call never throws.

 5. System properties. setSystemProperties(...) / Avo.setSystemProperties(...) becomes AppSystemProperties.configure(...)
 (Kotlin) or AppSystemProperties.shared.configure({...}) (Swift, TypeScript). verify() and process() / track() throw AvoVerificationError with the message “AppSystemProperties.configure() must be called before sending events.” if a tracked event needs system properties and configure() hasn’t run.